Bibliothèques Sans Frontières: "Libraries: The Challenge for France" - 2017

 In a campaign leading up to the 2014 municipal elections, BSF advocated for increased opening hours of libraries deemed ill-adapted for students, workers, teachers, and others.
 Bsf proposed to extend opening hours to Sunday afternoon and evening.
 Among the signatories of the proposition were Éliette Abecassis, Pierre Assouline, Olivier Barrot, Evelyne Bloch-Dano, Geneviève Brisac, Catherine Cusset, Dany Laferrière, Erik Orsenna, Bernard Pivot, Lilian Thuram, Emmanuel Todd, and Benjamin Stora.

 "The Urgency of Reading" - 2012

 The Urgency of Reading campaign sought to raise awareness, promote research, and change practices.
 This international appeal was opened to the public on 29 November 2012 and called for international organizations and states to consider a priority of humanitarian assistance the intellectual dimension of the human being in danger.
-The appeal was notably addressed to the General Secretary of the United Nations, the General Director of UNESCO, and the European Commission.
+The appeal was notably addressed to the Secretary-General of the United Nations, the Director-General of UNESCO, and the European Commission.
 The campaign opened an intense period of development and partnerships for BSF, and led to the development of new tools to diffuse learning and information in emergencies, including the Ideas Box.